ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 You can also right-click on a code and select change start position or change end position by  a number of characters.

+**Other shortcut keys for text coding:**

+* Shortcut A to Annotate selected text

+* Shortcut B to bookmark the current location in the current text file.

+* Shortcut R to select Recent codes.
+(Must have a text selection)

+* Shortcut Q to Quick code with the most recent code.
+(Must have a text selection)

+* Shortcut M to memo a code.
+(Must click over a coded text segment)

+* Shortcut O to cycle through overlapping codes in situ.
+(Must click over an overlapping codes segment - denoted with an overline).

+**Search text**

+The coding text dialog contains a search for text function at the top middle, with tick boxes for searching case sensitive and for searching through all text files.
+When in the text area, selecting some text and pressing the shortcut key ‘s’ will fill the search text box and focus on the ‘next’ arrow button for quickly looking through the document for the selected text.
+The search requires a minimum of 3 characters.
+The Case sensitive check box will limit to case sensitive searching.
+The All files check box will continue the search through other text files.

+The search uses Regex functions.

+* A dot ‘.’ is used as a wild card, e.g. ‘.ears’ will match ‘bears’ and ‘years’.
+* A ‘?’ after a character will match one or none times that character, e.g. ‘bears?’ will match ‘bear’ and ‘bears’
+* A ‘*’ after a character will match zero or more times.
+* ‘\. will match the dot symbol, ‘\?’ will match the question mark. ‘\n’ will match the line ending symbol.
+This Regex cheatsheet might assist: www.rexegg.com/regex-quickstart.html
+* \b word boundary, ‘\bbound\b’ will search for the full word ‘bound’, but not ‘boundary’

 #  Coding images